 How to Use the Debt Consolidation Calculator

-First, enter the APR interest rate and loan term for a potential consolidation loan.
-APR is based on your credit score and other factors, so you’ll have to shop around to find what type of rate you can get.
-Typically, it should range from 10% to as much as 20% or higher, depending on your credit score.
+- Enter the APR and loan term for a potential consolidation loan.
+APR is based on your credit score and other factors, so you’ll have to shop around at banks, credit unions and online debt consolidation lenders to find what type of rate you can get.
+Typically, it should range from 6% (with a credit score above 750) to as much as 20% or higher (with a credit score under 620).

-Some loans also carry an origination fee, which is a one-time fee based on a small percentage of the loan (usually around 1%).
+- Some loans also carry an origination fee, a one-time fee based on a percentage of the loan (anywhere from 1%-8%).
 Keep that in mind when comparing the cost of loans.

 When Should I Consider Debt Consolidation?

 Balance: The amount you still owe on your debt.
-It’s computed by adding all purchases in billing cycle, plus whatever fees were involved in those purchases (example: fee for using ATM), plus amount unpaid from previous billing cycle (if not already paid in full) and applicable interest rate charge.
+It’s computed by adding all purchases in a billing cycle, plus whatever fees were involved in those purchases (example: fee for using ATM), the amount unpaid from the previous billing cycle (if not already paid in full), and applicable interest rate charge.